 1. Demand for Cloud Professionals

 Businesses are moving to the cloud unabatedly.
 The retail industry has already shattered the fundamental business model of running brick and mortar shops.
 With a behemoth known as Amazon, everyone else has no option but to take up the cloud approach.
 Just like Amazon, Netflix disrupted the entrainment industry.
 As a result, Disney, HBO, and everyone else is following suit.
 This tectonic shift has resulted in businesses taking a long hard look at their fundamental business constructs.
 This realignment has led to an unabashed demand for cloud professionals.
-There is more demand than supply.
-As the career website, Monster found in a CIO Survey that 65% said that hiring challenges are hurting the industry.
+Unfortunately, there is more demand than supply these career websites; Monster found in a CIO Survey that 65% said hiring challenges hurt the industry.

 2. Better Earnings

 Engineers with a Cloud certification, on average, get paid 10% more than the other top IT skill with similar experience.
-Among various public clouds, AWS experienced, and certified engineers tend to attract a better pay scale than others.
+Additionally, AWS experienced, and certified engineers tend to attract a better pay scale among various public clouds than others.
 Top cloud positions as per zip recruiter consistently are benchmarked at more than 150 K USD annual salary.
 Reports at TechTarget describe one of the top two reasons to demand better compensation: “how many cloud certifications one has”?

 3. Improve Credibility

 To go through the process of preparing and testing highlights that you are a serious candidate.
-You take your trade seriously and are proactive in ensuring you have the right skills certified by independent third party bodies.
-It is a fact that given everything else being equal, an employer will hire someone who is certified than someone who is not.
-Employers feel confident that they can entrust you with their critical projects, and you have obtained the minimum criteria to professionally execute your job responsibilities.
+You take your trade seriously and are proactive in ensuring you have the right skills certified by independent third-party bodies.
+It is a fact that given everything else being equal, an employer will hire certified rather than someone who is not.
+As a result, employers feel confident that they can entrust you with their critical projects, and you have obtained the minimum criteria to professionally execute your job responsibilities.